axetroy/nodapt/README.md

 It will run the command with the appropriate NodeJS version according to the NodeJS version constraint in `packages.json`.

+### Features

+- [x] Cross-platform support (Mac/Linux/Windows)
+- [x] Automatically select and install the NodeJS version to run the command
+- [x] Specify the NodeJS version to run the command

 ### Usage

 ```bash